Home » Other Categories » The 5 Most Dangerous Cities for Women in the US

 Our Methodology

-We have also included property crime rates among our considerations.
-This is a much more common type of crime to occur, and it makes a strong impression on how ‘safe’ a person feels in their home, neighborhood, and city at large.
+We have included property crime rates among our considerations because it has a strong impact on how ‘safe’ a person feels in their home, neighborhood, and city..

 For the sake of relevance, communities considered are only those with populations above 100,000.
-Naturally, communities with just a few hundred or a few thousand members have much lower crime rates.
+Population sizes will have changed since the last census (conducted in 2019).
+Communities with just a few hundred or a few thousand members have much lower crime rates.

 Though the FBI’s statistics are the only crime rate statistics available in the US provided by the government, the only crime that cities are required by law to report is murder.
-This means the list should not be considered a completely exhaustive report on crime, because cities have great sway in what actually gets reported.
+This means the list should not be considered a completely exhaustive report on crime, but a guideline.

 Definitions